 With similar capabilities as the current WiFi devices, it is easy for AMP-assisted IoT device to operate on the current frequency bands such as 2.4GHz and sub 1GHz.
 For example, if it is optimized on top of the 802.11ah devices which using sub 1GHz, the AMP-assisted IoT device can also use sub 1GHzSupport energy harvesting

 In order to achieve maintenance free operation, it will use ambient power to sustain itself and to communicate with the AP.
-In order to fulfill the required higher power consumption compared with that of AMP-only devices, the energy harvester shall be able to provide a higher output power, e.g., more than 10mill-walt.
+In order to fulfill the required higher power consumption compared with that of AMP-only devices, the energy harvester shall be able to provide a higher output power, e.g., more than 10mill-watt.

 Coverage